Tokyo Verdy: Return to Tokyo (2001–2005)

-Back in the second tier (2006)
+Brief promotion (2007–2008)

 For the 2006 season, the club appointed former Verdy Kawasaki legend, Ruy Ramos, as manager on 22 December 2005.
 Tokyo Verdy 1969 found itself in the odd position of competing in the AFC Champions League while playing in the second tier of the national league system.
 After Tokyo Verdy 1969 was relegated, the club released many of the veteran players, leaving a core of young players, most notably Takayuki Morimoto, who became the youngest player to score in the J.League at age 15 in 2004.

 In the 2007 season, Tokyo Verdy 1969 managed to beat Thespa Kusatsu 5–0 on the first day.
-After a brief scuffle with Consadole Sapporo over the J2 title, Tokyo Verdy 1969 had to settle for runner-up – which was enough to earn promotion back into the top flight for 2008.
+After a brief scuffle with Consadole Sapporo over the J2 title, Tokyo Verdy 1969 had to settle for runners-up position, enough to earn promotion back into the top flight for 2008.
 At this time the club renamed itself for the second time, dropping 1969 from its team name, but the management corporation name remained as Tokyo Verdy 1969.

-Verdy would once again be relegated after finishing in 17th place (second to last) in 2008.
+Verdy would eventually be relegated once again after finishing in 17th place (second to last) in their 2008 J1 League return.

+Back to the second tier (2009–2023)

-On 17 September 2009, NTV announced it would divest itself of shares in the club and transfer it to a new holding company, Tokyo Verdy Holdings, closing 40 years of Yomiuri/NTV direct financial support.
+On 17 September 2009, NTV announced it would divest itself of shares in the club and transfer it to a new holding company, Tokyo Verdy Holdings, ending 40 years of Yomiuri/NTV direct financial support.
 The J.League approved the transfer, but made it a condition that Verdy find a new sponsor by 16 November or risk not being able to play J2 football for the 2010 season.

 In October 2010, Tokyo Verdy signed a five-year sponsorship deal with sports retail store and apparel company Xebio.

 The sponsorship deal saw the Xebio logo placed on Tokyo Verdy's kit and included naming rights for two regular season home games.
 Xebio also produced the clubs football kit, although under their sports brand "Ennerre".
 After talks with Xebio, several companies decided to invest in the company and the new Xebio led administration was announced in November.

 The club suffered a mere respite from heartbreak during the 2018 season, when they finished 6th, qualifying then for the promotion/relegation playoffs.
 They beat Omiya Ardija 1–0 in the 1st round, and repeated the script against Yokohama FC in the semi-final.
 They ended just one game short of a J1 League comeback, having lost in the final by 2–0 against Júbilo Iwata, which saw the promotion hopes fade away for another time.
-Ever since being relegated to the J2, despite the club's efforts, the club could not return to the J1 and will continue to play at the J2 for the 2023 season.
+Ever since being relegated to the J2 at the end of 2008 season, the club were unable to return to the J1 and continue to compete in J2 League until 2023 season.